top of page

 4. Entertain

-So far, we have discussed tools and techniques to help your audience understand the message and keep them with you.
+So far, we have discussed tools and techniques to help your audience understand the message and stay with you.
 Beyond that, to create a truly memorable experience, you'll want to entertain them.

-There are technical ways to achieve this: deliver it in an engaging manner: speak with dynamic range, show interesting visuals, etc. Likewise, adding some humour is a great way to create a more entertaining presentation, so too can adding more emotional, surreal, or shocking moments.
+There are technical ways to achieve this, such as delivering it in an engaging manner (e.g., speaking with dynamic range, showing interesting visuals, etc.).
+Likewise, adding some humour is a great way to make your presentation more entertaining — as can incorporating emotional, surreal, or shocking moments.

-But perhaps best of all, is to tell a powerful story.
-Either a personal story or a case study.
-Even better if your presentation can follows a broader story arc (you started here, you overcame obstacles, and now you're somewhere new).
+But perhaps best of all is to tell a powerful story — either a personal story or a case study.
+Even better if your presentation follows a broader story arc (you started here, you overcame obstacles, and now you're somewhere new — or, you are here, you need to overcome these obstacles, and you want to end up somewhere new).

 Now, put your knowledge into action.
 Choose your next presentation topic, identify your "Why," and start crafting your story.
 Remember, your message has the power to inform, inspire, and even change the world.
 So go forth, present with purpose, and make your voice heard.